Everything you need to know about travelling overland between Chengdu and Shangri-La (or vice-versa).

 Getting to Shangri-La from Daocheng

-From Daocheng to Shangri-La, the bus ride is about 12-hours and will cost ¥108.
-Check with your hostel/hotel and verify it’s departure time.
+From Daocheng to Shangri-La, the bus ride is about 10-hours and will cost ¥108.
+According to the schedule, the bus should depart at 6:10 AM.
+I’d recommend checking with your hostel/hotel to verify it’s departure time.

 It’s an incredibly beautiful ride as you descend from Sichuan into Yunnan (seems like these incredible journeys are a common trend in Western Sichuan eh?).